How NASA recreates the wonders of space on Earth

 The Studio's reach extends far beyond the JPL campus.
 While its role is primarily to assist JPL's missions, it also exists to tell the laboratory's stories to the public.

 This mostly happens through immersive installations.
-In 2014, Delgado and Goods designed "Metamorphosis," a model of a comet in Brooklyn -- complete with a realistic tail of water vapor -- celebrating the Rosetta's decade-long mission.
+In 2014, Delgado and Goods collaborated with Studio KCA, a New York architecture and design firm, on the "Metamorphosis," a model of a comet in Brooklyn -- complete with a realistic tail of water vapor -- celebrating the Rosetta's decade-long mission.

 The steel sculpture, which is about nine feet tall and 12 feet long, glows to mimic how real comets reflect the sun's light.
 Shoots of vapor combine with dust to create the comet's tail.

-The Studio also created a "sound experience" called Orbit Pavilion, in which visitors enter a huge model of a seashell.
-Inside, trajectory data of NASA satellites is paired with sounds that move across the inside of the shell, producing an effect similar to that of jets flying overhead.
+In 2015, the Studio commissioned Studio KCA once more to design a "sound experience" called Orbit Pavilion in which visitors enter a huge model of a seashell.
+Inside, trajectory data of NASA satellites is paired with sounds that move across the inside of the shell producing an effect similar to that of jets flying overhead.

 Delgado and Goods came up with the idea for Orbit Pavilion at NASA's Goldstone Deep Space Communications Complex, a California observatory that communicates with spacecraft orbiting the Earth and those in the far reaches of our solar system.